yogidevendra/docs/docs/configuration.md

 ### Using kinit

-A Keberos ticket granting ticket (TGT) can be obtained by using the Kerberos command `kinit`.
+A Kerberos ticket granting ticket (TGT) can be obtained by using the Kerberos command `kinit`.
 Detailed documentation for the command can be found online or in man pages.
 An sample usage of this command is